Back to knowledge baseCOMPLIANCE

 - Important entities: postal services, waste management, chemicals, food, manufacturing, digital providers

-For SMEs, the threshold is organisations with more than 50 employees or annual turnover exceeding €10 million in the relevant sectors.
-But smaller organisations in the supply chain of affected companies may also have indirect obligations.
+For SMEs the threshold is this: organisations with more than 50 employees or an annual turnover above €10 million in the sectors concerned may fall under NIS2.
+But smaller organisations in the supply chain of affected companies can pick up obligations indirectly as well.

 Affected organisations must, among other things:

-- Implement appropriate technical and organisational security measures
+- Take appropriate technical and organisational security measures

-- Report significant incidents within 24 hours (initial notification) and 72 hours (detailed report)
+- Report incidents with significant impact within 24 hours (initial notification) and 72 hours (detailed notification)

 - Manage supply chain security

-NIS2 provides for significant fines.
+NIS2 provides for substantial fines.
 Essential entities risk up to €10 million or 2% of global annual turnover.
 Important entities risk up to €7 million or 1.4% of turnover.

-- Check whether your sector and size place you under NIS2
+1. Check whether your sector and size place you within NIS2

-- Conduct a baseline assessment: where do we stand today?
+2. Run a baseline assessment: where does the organisation stand today?

-- Consider external support via CISO as a Service
+5. Consider external support through a CISO as a Service

 NetGuard guides SMEs from baseline assessment to compliance.
 Get in touch for a no-obligation conversation.